 #3.
 China Digital Marketing Trends: The Dominance of Short-Video Content

 While this trend began in 2018, we are confident it will continue well into 2019 and beyond.
 Live-streaming was the initially expected to become the dominant form of content for brands in China in early 2018, but users have quickly shown their preferences for short video content.
+For brands getting started with digital marketing in China this is an ad format you won’t want to miss.

 “Short video is rich in content while short in time, it’s very suitable to kill your fragmented spare time,” Jiang Yige, a Singapore-based analyst at FengHe Fund Management, wrote to CNBC in an email note.
 (Source CNBC)